 - Overlays inherit the limits of the studies behind them.
 Mapping reflects where and when studies were done.
 A dated study, or no study, is a gap in the official record that no aggregator can fill.

-- 30m terrain cannot see everything.
-Engineered drainage, levees and piped stormwater are below the resolution of the elevation model.
+- Terrain cannot see engineered protection.
+Piped stormwater and designed drainage capacity are invisible to any elevation model, LiDAR included (levees and earthworks do show up at LiDAR resolution).
 A protected floodplain and an unprotected one can look similar to terrain analysis.

 Which option should you use?

 - Shortlisting or comparing many addresses: the free modelled score on our map.
-Same scale for every address in the country, official overlay status stated explicitly, instant.
+Same baseline scale for every address, with official study depth or H1-H6 hazard shown where the source supports it.

 - Serious about one property: the council's own flood information, plus an insurance quote before going unconditional.
 The quote is the second opinion that costs nothing.